khaleej-vacc/khaleej-vacc-documentation/docs/sops/OBBI.md

 **Controller:**
 > **GFA123, Bahrain Delivery, CLEARED TO DUBAI INTERNATIONAL FL250 VIA N697 SODAK, EXPECT RADAR VECTORS AFTER DEPARTURE, MAINTAIN ALTITUDE 4000 FEET, SQUAWK 4411**

-DLV shall obtain a full readback of the clearance.
-If the pilot does not report the current ATIS letter on first contact, DLV shall pass the current ATIS letter and QNH.
+DLV must ensure a complete and accurate readback of the clearance from the pilot to confirm all details are understood.
+If the pilot fails to report the current ATIS letter during initial contact, DLV must provide the correct ATIS letter along with the current QNH setting.

 **Controller:**
 > **“GFA123, READBACK CORRECT, INFORMATION CHARLIE, QNH 1008, REPORT READY FOR PUSHBACK”**

+Departing aircraft shall be instructed to remain on the delivery frequency and report ready for push before being handed off to SMC.
+This is so aircraft may be held at the gate, as per procedures laid down in 2.6.